Filene Research Institute

 The Filene Research Institute is an American credit union and consumer finance think tank headquartered in Madison, Wisconsin.

 History and objective

-Founded in 1989, it is committed to research and innovation to further the credit union movement and support consumer financial wellbeing.
-The institute is named for Edward Filene, a Boston, Massachusetts-based businessman and philanthropist who was instrumental in the creation of credit unions in the U.S.
+Founded in 1989, the institute is named for Edward Filene, a Boston, Massachusetts-based businessman and philanthropist who was instrumental in the creation of credit unions in the U.S.

 In 1993, the institute published a research report on the evolution of credit union field of membership, helping to lay the groundwork for H.R 1151, the Credit Union Membership Access Act.

 In 2003, the institute started the REAL Solutions project to study financial services for low-income households and address predatory lending and other fringe financial services.
 The project became a program of the National Credit Union Foundation in 2007.

 In 2004, the institute launched an innovation training program called i3 (for "Ideas, Innovation, Implementation"), which brings together credit union executives to identify new solutions and business models in financial services.